imbesky/ai-python/cs50/neural-networks/Neural-network.md

 # Neural network

-mimic human brain structure, neuran
+mimic human brain structure, neuron

 - neurons are connected to and receive electrical signals form other neurons
 - neurons process input signals and can be activated